dhlinhdn00/password-hash-demo/README.md

 But, in constraint, We cannot yet build a function that uses the gpu to perform brute force on the sha256 hash code (it's so complicated!).
 Instead of that, I clone the git hub source for brute-force attack task: https://github.com/ngirot/BruteForce

-So, the command for running it:
+After cloning it in folder bruteforce, the command for running it:
 $ bruteforce/BruteForce/BruteForce --type sha256 --value {hash value you wanna to attack} --gpu

 hash value: you can get it in data/unsalted_hashes.txt.